jedfarm/zipgrade/README.md

 - In the left panel, double click on the eMail icon.
 The code will show up in the panel to the right.
 - Scroll down and search for instructions at:
 ######### MAKE YOUR EMAIL ACCOUNT PERMANENT HERE  ###########
+- There it is also explained how to make changes to the subject and the body of the message.
 - Save your changes before leaving.